-In the Emerging Media and Communication degree program, students learn to combine critical thinking with creative production to become engaged digital citizens.
+In the Emerging Media and Communication (EMAC) degree program, students learn to combine critical thinking with creative production to become engaged digital citizens.

-Located within the school of Arts and Humanities the Emerging Media and Communication degree addresses the importance of understanding the social and cultural implications of an “always on” world.
-Through a range of disciplines including media studies, communication, psychology, art, history, writing, philosophy, and sociology, students will question the significance and impact of digital media on our major social structures and cultural institutions, working to understand how this affects what it means to be a citizen in the digital world.
+The EMAC degree addresses the importance of understanding the social and cultural implications of an “always on” world.
+Through a range of disciplines including media studies, communication, psychology, art, history, writing, philosophy and sociology, students will discover the impact of digital media on our major social structures and cultural institutions, working to understand how this affects what it means to be a citizen in the digital world.

 The University’s Career Center is an important resource for students pursuing postgraduate employment.
 Licensed counselors are available to provide strategies for mastering job interviews, writing professional cover letters and resumes and connecting with campus recruiters, among other services.

-For more information, see emac.utdallas.edu.
+For more information, visit utdallas.edu/emac.

-Master of Fine Arts: Arts and technology
+Master of Fine Arts: Arts and Technology

-Doctor of Philosophy: Arts and technology, Humanities
+Doctor of Philosophy: Arts and Technology